allisondw/Sorta-PROTOTYPE/README.md

 #### Customizable Sorting Parameters:
     Tools to adjust various aspects of the pixel-sorting algorithm, such as orientation and sorting method.

-#### Image download option:
-    Ability for users to download the manipulated image.

 #### Gallery of User-Created Images
     Lets users save their created images to a gallery to browse through later

-## Implementation

 ### Tech Stack

-List technologies that will be used in your app, including any libraries to save time or provide more functionality.
-Be sure to research any potential limitations.

 #### React:
     for building the UI